 Access to stored data

-ANPR data from Lancashire Constabulary is submitted to the National ANPR Data Centre (NADC) where it is stored together with similar data from other forces for a period of two years.
+ANPR data from Lancashire Constabulary is submitted to the National ANPR Service where it is stored together with similar data from other forces for a period of one year.

-We have clear rules to control access to ANPR data to ensure that access is for legitimate investigation purposes.
+We have clear rules controlling access to ANPR data and we adhere to the National ANPR Standards for Policing and Law Enforcement.
 Staff only have access to ANPR data if it is relevant to their role, and the majority of those who have permission may only do so for a maximum period of 90 days from the date it was collected.
-Some staff are authorised to access data for up to 2 years subject to authorisation of a senior officer.
-After 90 days, access may only be for serious, major or counter terrorism investigations and after 12 months only for major investigations and counter terrorism purposes.
+Certain staff are authorised to access data for up to 12 months subject to further scrutiny.
+After 90 days, access may only be for serious, major or counter terrorism investigations or where a senior officer has authorised access.

 In addition to being mounted within police vehicles, ANPR cameras within Lancashire Constabulary are used at fixed locations where they will help to detect, deter and disrupt criminality.
 In line with national policy, we do not disclose details of our fixed locations as this information is likely to be of benefit to offenders and if known could reduce the value of ANPR to policing.